Feature Plant Pots

 Whether you want to create an elegant, grand entrance, nail a formal garden design or to add a focal point that’ll turn your favourite feature pot plants into the heroes of your garden, there’s nothing quite like feature pots and large garden urns to give your outdoor space a wow factor.

 Either pair your gorgeous statement large garden pots with equally bold standout trees, or let your urn planters be the main event, with a mass of succulents or groundcover plants.
-Whether you’re after classic or contemporary, lightweight or sturdy, whitewashed or brightly coloured, at Flower Power you’ll find the best selection of large garden urns and outdoor pots in Sydney – perfect for your outdoor space.
+Whether you’re after classic or contemporary, lightweight or sturdy, whitewashed or brightly coloured, at Flower Power you’ll find the best selection of large garden urns and outdoor pots – perfect for your outdoor space.

 Extra large pots for trees, shrubs or flowers